kubernetes/ingress-nginx/controllers/nginx/README.md

 **Please note the template is tied to the go code.
 Be sure to no change names in the variable `$cfg`**

+### Custom NGINX upstream checks

+NGINX exposes some flags in the [upstream configuration](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) that enabled configuration of each server in the upstream.
+The ingress controller allows custom `max_fails` and `fail_timeout` parameters in a global context using `upstream-max-fails` or `upstream-fail-timeout` in the NGINX Configmap or in a particular Ingress rule.
+By default this values are 0.
+This means NGINX will respect the `livenessProbe`, if is defined.
+If there is no probe, NGINX will not mark a server inside an upstream down.

+To use custom values in an Ingress rule define this annotations:

+`ingress-nginx.kubernetes.io/upstream-max-fails`: number of unsuccessful attempts to communicate with the server that should happen in the duration set by the fail_timeout parameter to consider the server unavailable

+`ingress-nginx.kubernetes.io/upstream-fail-timeout`: time in seconds during which the specified number of unsuccessful attempts to communicate with the server should happen to consider the server unavailable.
+Also the period of time the server will be considered unavailable.

+**Important:**
+The upstreams are shared. i.e. Ingress rule using the same service will use the same upstream.
+This means only one of the rules should define annotations to configure the upstream servers

+Please check the [auth](examples/custom-upstream-check/README.md) example

 ### NGINX status page